WoC in Tech: The Ever-Lasting Struggle

 Why WoC in Tech?

-As a man of colour, I have experienced my fair-share of discrimination.
-Women that I have worked with have also informed me of the discrimination they have faced.
-Generally, this level of discrimination almost enforces a unity between our struggling demographics; a mutual understanding of the difficulties of the corporate world.
-As much as I am sensitive to the problems that I face, we must recognise the gargantuan obstacles that stand in the way of women of colour (WoC).
+As a person of colour, I have witnessed discrimination first-hand.
+Every time someone would shake the hands of my colleagues but not myself, every 'accidental' snub and every inappropriate comment has become an embedded part of the BME professional experience.
+Women that I have worked with have too informed me of the discrimination that they have faced.
+Generally, this shared experience almost enforces a unity between our struggling demographics; a mutual understanding of the difficulties of the corporate world.
+As much as I am sensitive to the problems that I face, we must recognise the gargantuan obstacles that stand in the way of women of colour (WoC) in the modern day.
 This is why today, on International Women's Day, I feel it is important to recognise the struggle of WoC in tech.

 Different Forms of Discrimination

 On the whole, Asian women are more likely to experience career regression as a result of the "model minority myth."
 This myth is used to enforce the view that "If X minority is succeeding, why isn't Y?"
 This manifests itself a lot in the tech industry.
-Despite the view that Asian people are particularly successful in tech, 66% of Asian women are below executive parity.
-While it may seem as though this merely affects Asian women, this also affects black and latin women.
-The number of black women in the industry has declined by 13%.
+Despite the view that Asian people are often considered successful in tech, 66% of Asian women are below executive parity.
+This hostile environment has also led to the steady decline of black women in tech.

 Harder, Stronger, Better

 While no person should have to go through this level of discrimination, WoC in tech have become some of the most tenacious members of this industry.
 Having to take risks to merely break into a tech job fosters a daring, groundbreaking mentality.
 In fact, studies have shown that 57% of WoC are more willing to take risks than other demographics.
 Events are even being started to continually empower WoC in tech, including LinkedIn's TransformHER conference.
 This conference was founded by Tyrona Heath, Global Lead, Marketing Development of LinkedIn Marketing Solutions.